 - Voluntary request to transfer by registering in CEAT - A performance evaluation of "Satisfactory" or higher - No disciplinary/adverse actions within 12 months of initiating the transfer request.
-Employees with disciplinary/adverse actions that are under appeal are not eligible to request transfer through CEAT until the appeal is resolved

 Volunteer Opportunities

 Parent volunteers are a very important resource for CYS.
 Children and youth benefit immensely from the knowledge and skills that volunteers provide to our programs.
 CYS is looking for enthusiastic people who want to help out by sharing their talents and assisting and leading various activities such as reading to children, participating in field trips, making games, repairing toys, and sewing with or cooking with children.
 Parents who volunteer in their child's program may be eligible for fee discounts; ask your child's program director for more information.